RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 Advertised client url: This is the address on which ETCD listens, it is on the IP of the server and on port 2379.
 This is the url that should be configured on the api server when it tries to reach ETCD server.

-Set up with kubeadm: In this deployment mode, kubeadm sets up ETCD as a pod in the kube-system namespace.
+Set up with `kubeadm`: In this deployment mode, `kubeadm` sets up ETCD as a pod in the kube-system namespace.
 We can explore ETCD database using ETCD control utility in this pod.

 To list all keys stored by kubernetes run the following command: